 Cancer does not discriminate, except when it does.
 Prostate cancer takes a harsher toll on Black men than other American men, including other men of color.
 MSK experts discuss this discrepancy, the possible causes, and what can be done about it.
 There are the four main points to consider:

-1. Black men both get and die from prostate cancer at a higher rate.
-The reasons are complex and unclear.
+- Black men both get and die from prostate cancer at a higher rate.
+The reasons are complex and not fully understood.

-Given the higher risk of developing and dying from prostate cancer, Black men are more likely to be saved by screening, Dr. Kantoff says.
+Given the higher risk of developing prostate cancer and dying from the disease, Black men are more likely to be saved by screening.
 The main prostate cancer screening tests are a digital rectal exam, in which a doctor checks for swelling and inflammation, and a PSA test, which measures the level of prostate specific antigen (PSA) in the blood.

 Active surveillance is an approach in which low-risk prostate cancer is not treated with surgery or radiation therapy.
-Instead, it is monitored very closely for any signs of change over months or years.
+Instead, it is monitored very closely for any changes over months or years and treated only if there are signs the disease has progressed.
 Active surveillance is increasingly the treatment option of choice for low-risk prostate cancer.
-Many men embrace this approach because the side effects of treatment, usually surgery or radiation therapy, can be significant.
+Many men embrace this approach because it avoids the potential side effects of treatment.

-In 2018, the National Cancer Institute and Prostate Cancer Foundation launched a large-scale research effort to study underlying factors that put Black men at a higher risk for the disease.
+In addition to getting access to new prostate cancer treatments through clinical trials, Black men can also join studies to help improve understanding of the disease.
+In 2018, the National Cancer Institute and Prostate Cancer Foundation launched a launched a large-scale research effort to study underlying factors that put Black men at a higher risk.
 The five-year study is called RESPOND (Research on Prostate Cancer in Men of African Ancestry: Defining the Roles of Genetics, Tumor Markers, and Social Stress).
 The study will enroll 10,000 Blacks with prostate cancer.
 Those interested in participating can contact the study’s leaders to learn more.